AmberForrester/live_docs/README.md

   LIVEBLOCKS_SECRET_KEY=
    ```

-Use the key provided after creating your account and new project with []().
+Use the key provided after creating your accounts and new projects with [Clerk](https://clerk.com/) and [Liveblocks](https://liveblocks.io/).

 5. **Add `.env.local` to `.gitignore`**